Home Inspector Insurance

 General Liability Insurance for Home Inspectors

+To make sure you’re protected against risks like this and others, you’ll need a home inspection insurance policy that includes general liability coverage.
 This coverage pays for the costs of third-party medical care or property repair.
-It will also cover your legal defense and will pay claims or judgement up to your policy limits.
-Be sure to talk with an independent insurance agent about the liability limits that are appropriate for your business.
+It will also cover your legal defense, such as attorney and court expenses, as well as any settlements or judgments you're ordered to pay.
+Be sure to talk with an independent insurance agent about the liability limits that are appropriate for your home inspection business.

-Errors and Omissions Insurance for Home Inspectors
+Professional Liability Insurance for Home Inspectors

-Homebuyers may assume you’ll discover every minor defect in a home they’re buying, and may hold you accountable if something’s overlooked.
+Even the slightest professional mistake or omission could leave you facing a lawsuit from a buyer.
+Homebuyers may assume you’ll discover every minor defect in the home they’re interested in and may hold you accountable if something’s overlooked.
+That's why you also need professional liability insurance designed for home inspectors.

 You can usually find coverage related to the following inspections and testing: